Have a question? Email us at email@example.com and mention the Simple Viewer.

 If you get "lost" on your map, use the Initial View button on the toolbar to go back to the initial extent, which is the state of Connecticut.

 A Basemap is a reference map that displays under your map theme.
-The Simple Map Viewer has a number of different basemaps that can be selected, one at a time, to be displayed on a map.
-To view and change the basemap, click on the Basemap Icon in the lower right hand corner of the map.
+The Simple Map Viewer has several basemap options.
+To view and change the basemap, click on the Basemap Icon in the lower left hand corner of the map.
 You will see other basemap options appear as additional icons.
 Select the one you wish to use.
 You can change the basemap at any time.

 The Layer List button in the lower left corner of the viewer is one of the most useful buttons on the map.
 Click on it to see all the layers that, together, make up the map.
 The Connecticut layer will be turned on and visible on the map when the simple viewer is launched.
 Town boundaries can be turned on by clicking on the circular radio button next to the word Towns.